zmineroff/biolab-activity-ph-protonation-graph/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+As this project is designed to be a template for a Biolab activity, these instructions will have you create a new activity repo, then get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites